sodadata/docs/soda/quick-start-sip.md

   database: postgres
   schema: public
 ```
-3. Next, add the following configuration that will connect Soda to your new online account.
+3. Next, add the following configuration that connects Soda to your new platform account, leaving the values blank for a moment.
 Be sure to add the syntax for `soda_cloud` at the root level of the YAML file, *not* nested under the `data_source` syntax.
 ```yaml
 soda_cloud:
   host: cloud.soda.io